About me

 Publications

-• Investigation on the Heating Effects of Intra-Tumoral Injectable Magnetic hydrogels (IT-MG) for Cancer Hyperthermia
+• Research: Investigation on the Heating Effects of Intra-Tumoral Injectable Magnetic hydrogels (IT-MG) for Cancer Hyperthermia

 Hema Brindha Masanam, Janani Muthuraman, Bharath Chandra Vaddaram, Sundar Mahesh Venkata Naga Kottapalli, Sai Sarath Chandra Vitla, Piyush Kumar Gupta and Ashwin Kumar Narasimhan